-If you have been a blogger friend of mine, you know how stubborn I am with Blogspot.
+If you have been a blogger friend of mine, you know how stubborn I was with Blogspot.
 You may not get to see me expressly talk about my deep love for Blogspot on my blog because I am always an advocate of using what works best for you.
-I believe that if Blogspot works best for you, after you have considered its pros and cons, go for it.
+I believe that if Blogspot works best for you after you have considered its pros and cons, go for it.

-I don’t subscribe to going with popular opinion just because.
+I don’t subscribe to going with the popular opinion just because.
 You should understand the advantages and disadvantages of both Blogger and WordPress, compare these to what stage you are as a Blogger and what you’d like to achieve and then make an informed decision.

 I have had people who went for WordPress from the beginning of their blogging ride.
-I have also had (including me) who prefered to play safe, minimize costs and stay with Blogger.
+I have also had (including me) who preferred to play safe, minimize costs and stay with Blogger.
 Blogger was a great platform for me, until…

 A lot of people have complained about its primitiveness as compared to WordPress.
 That, I do not disagree with.
 Another complaint is how difficult it is to design and have a very beautiful blog without having to learn how to code.
 That I agree with too.
 If you do not know basic coding, you are going to have a basic blog with stunted functionality.
-If you however want a blogger blog with a stunning design and great functionality, you either have to learn some coding or outsource to a blog designer.
+If you, however, want a blogger blog with a stunning design and great functionality, you either have to learn some coding or outsource to a blog designer.
 I can do that for you, by the way.
-Just shoot me an email at email@example.com.
+Just shoot me an email at firstname.lastname@example.org.

 But what’s so special about Blogger anyway?

 Imagine that I don’t have to think of hosting every year.
 All I have to renew is my domain name.
 Also contacting a professional designer is just once in a very long while.
 In just one swoop, I am having a one-time investment except for domain name.

 2. It is very easy to use